 Pain-related sensations may have a peripheral vascular or musculoskeletal or neurological cause.
 If you suspect peripheral vascular issues, you should assess impact on circulation: skin temperature and distal pulses (more information is provided later in the objective assessment section).
-Numbness and tingling sensations can be neurological-related as a result of damage constant or intermittent?
+Numbness and tingling sensations can be neurological-related as a result of damage suddenly or gradually?
+Is it constant or intermittent?
 If intermittent, how long does it last for?

-332 | Introduction to Health Assessment for the Nursing Professional - Part II when you are in bed?
+330 $\mid$ Introduction to Health Assessment for the Nursing Professional-Part II when you are in bed?